Wisdom tooth extraction - The procedure. / Aftercare.

 A great deal of the difficulty associated removing a wisdom tooth will have to do with the way it's positioned in the jawbone.

-Panoramic x-rays are used to evaluate wisdom teeth.
+Panoramic x-rays are often used to evaluate 3rd molars.

 In general, the more normal the alignment of the tooth, and the further through the gums it has been able to erupt, the less involved its extraction and subsequent healing process will be.